-It is anticipated that Ang II will increase intraglomerular pressure and filtration fraction while concurrently reducing oxygen delivery to the tubulointerstitium through the postglomerular peritubular capillary bed since it works as a selective vasoconstrictor for efferent arterioles.
+It is anticipated that Ang II will increase intraglomerular pressure and filtration fraction while concurrently reducing oxygen delivery to the tubulointerstitial through the post-glomerular peritubular capillary bed since it works as a selective vasoconstrictor for efferent arterioles.
 Furthermore, Ang II can promote proximal sodium reabsorption, increasing the need for oxygen in tubular cells.
-As a following RAS activation. result. the tubulointerstitium experiences parenchymal hypoxia, which causes the release of EPO due to a combination of decreased oxygen supply and increased oxygen demand.58 Additionally, Ang II can directly influence HIFs and promote EPO secretion.
-Ang II promotes HIF-1 expression in human placental explant cells, both at the mRNA and protein levels.^[59] Furthermore, the growth factor Ang II can directly promote the development of erythrocytes in erythroid progenitors in the bone marrow.58 Hepcidin and iron transporter expression are both changed concurrently, promoting iron uptake and utilization.45
+As a result, following RAS activation, the tubulointerstitial experiences parenchymal hypoxia, which causes the release of EPO due to a combination of decreased oxygen supply and increased oxygen demand.
+Additionally, Ang II can directly influence HIFs and promote EPO secretion.
+Ang II promotes HIF-1 expression in human placental explant cells, both at the mRNA and protein levels.58 Furthermore, the growth factor Ang II can directly promote the development of erythrocytes in erythroid progenitors in the bone marrow.
+Hepcidin and iron transporter expression are both changed concurrently, promoting iron uptake and utilization.45

-For hypertensive, cardiac, and renal patients with T2DM, pharmacologically disrupting the RAS with ACEis or ARBs can have positive effects, according to a number of seminal research.
-Medications or treatments that inactivate RAS may likely cause a haematocrit-lowering impact and/or anaemia if RAS up-regulates erythropoiesis as stated above.42 Significant anaemia is present in ACE or angiotensinogen gene knockout mice, which is treated with Ang II infusion for two weeks.^{41,60} The reninangiotensin system may not significantly affect erythropoiesis in normal or nearly normal circumstances, such as those with simple hypertension and T2DM,61 RAS may have no discernible effect on ervthropoiesis.
+For hypertensive, cardiac, and renal patients with T2DM, pharmacologically disrupting the RAS with ACEis or ARBs can have positive effects, according to several seminal research.
+Medications or treatments that inactivate RAS may likely cause a haematocrit-lowering impact and/or anaemia if RAS up-regulates erythropoiesis as stated above.42 Significant anaemia is present in ACE or angiotensinogen gene knockout mice, which is treated with Ang II infusion for two weeks.
+The reninangiotensin system may not significantly affect erythropoiesis in normal or nearly normal circumstances, such as those with simple hypertension and T2DM.
+RAS may have no discernible effect on erythropoiesis.
 However, the action of RAS is more obvious in conditions where the bone marrow needs every stimulus to increase erythropoiesis, such as in individuals with severe renal insufficiency, congestive heart failure, or immunosuppression.
-Giving ACEi or ARB to patients with altitude polycythemia, posttransplant erythrocytosis, or polycythemia linked to chronic obstructive pulmonary disease can help normalize haematocrit levels.^{6,62,63} An estimated 16% rise in anaemia prevalence was observed over the period of time from 1979 to 2002, when RAS inhibition became a mainstay of management, according to a community study looking at anaemia and heart failure.64 RAS inhibition reduced haemoglobin levels in CKD patients by about 0.6-0.9 g/dL, even though no changes in haemoglobin levels were seen in CKD patients on other traditional antihypertensive medications.65
+Giving ACEi or ARB to patients with altitude polycythaemia, posttransplant erythrocytosis, or polycythaemia linked to chronic obstructive pulmonary disease can help normalize haematocrit levels.
+An estimated 16% rise in anaemia prevalence was observed over the period from 1979 to 2002, when RAS inhibition became a mainstay of management, according to a community study looking at anaemia and heart failure.
+RAS inhibition reduced haemoglobin levels in CKD patients by about 0.6-0.9 g/dL, even though no changes in haemoglobin levels were seen in CKD patients on other traditional anti-hypertensive medications.